Collective Counterfactual Explanations: Balancing Individual Goals and Collective Dynamics: Collective Counterfactual Explanation Aligns with Key Desiderata

-In this section, we explore how $\CCE$ augments traditional $\CE$ by integrating a list of additional desiderata as mentioned in surveys~\citet{verma2020counterfactual, karimi2022survey}. \paragraph{Actionability.} Actionability refers to the feasibility of implementing proposed changes in counterfactual scenarios~\cite{ustun2019actionable}.
-Variables such as birthplace, immutable, or age, characterized by limited modifiability and a naturally increasing trajectory, should be regarded as constraints when designing $\CE$.
-One method to incorporate these constraints is to embed them into the cost function.
-For instance, the cost of changing gender can be set sufficiently high.
-Alternatively, constraints can be formulated as functions and integrated to $\CCE$ by using extensions of OT with \hyperref[eq:constrain]{linear constraints}.
-This approach is feasible because conditions, encoded as Boolean functions, which are the limits of bounded continuous functions, therefore can be employed as linear constraints.
-The following proposition suggests that the existence of a $\CCE$ plan is assured, as long as there is at least one coupling that meets the specified linear constraints. \begin{proposition}[\citealp{zaev2015monge}] With conditions of Prop.~\ref{pr:fundamental}, the $\OT$ problem with linear constraints has a solution if and only if the set $\cpl_{\cW} := \{\pi \in \cpl: \int w d\pi =0, w \in \overline{\cW}\}$ is not empty, where $\overline{\cW}$, the closure of $\cW$ in the $C_L$ topology. \end{proposition}
+Certain features, such as birthplace (an immutable attribute) or age (which follows a naturally increasing trajectory), introduce additional constraints on the design of CE.
+Actionable recourse requires that recommendations respect these constraints~\cite{ustun2019actionable, joshi2019towards, rawal2020interpretable}.
+A common approach to handle such constraints is to assign large penalties in the cost function.
+In CCE, alternatively, we encode these constraints as \hyperref[eq:constrain]{linear constraints}~\cite{zaev2015monge} within the OT problem.
+This is feasible because Boolean functions---limits of compact support continuous functions---can generally be formulated as linear constraints.
+The following proposition formally establishes the existence of a valid CCE plan, assuming at least one plan satisfies the specified linear constraints. \begin{proposition}[Actionable CCE Through Linear Constraints] Under conditions of \cref{prop:existence_solution}, the relaxed CCE problem with linear constraints has a solution if and only if the set $\cpl_{\cW} := \{\pi \in \cP(\cX^\ms \times \cX^\ps): \int w d\pi =0, w \in \overline{\cW}\}$ is not empty, where $\overline{\cW}$ is the \hyperref[def:cls]{closure} of $\cW$, a subset of continuous functions with compact support on the space $\cX^\ms \times \cX^\ps$. \end{proposition}

-\paragraph{Sparsity.} To achieve sparsity in $\CE$—which focuses on minimizing feature alterations in recommendations state $x'$—a sparsity objective function $g(x' - x)$, such as $L_0/L_1$ norms as suggested by \citet{miller2019explanation}, can be employed.
-This approach is also applicable to $\CCE$ by integrating the sparsity objective into the cost function, a concept further detailed in \citet{cuturi2023monge}.

-\paragraph{Amortized Inference.} Traditional $\CE$ generation typically involves an optimization process for each instance.
-In contrast, amortized inference enhances $\CE$ generation by utilizing patterns learned from previous instances, eliminating the need for individual optimization for each new data point.
-When a $\CCE$ map $T$ exists, numerical methods can be used to approximate it.
-This approximation function is not limited to instances present in the training data; it can be extended to other cases as well. $\S$~\ref{sec:coce} presents an efficient algorithm for estimating the $\CCE$ map.